5 Tips to Improve Digestion Naturally

 You’re at a family gathering.
 Everyone is eating, conversing and having fun.
 You love being there but you’re in so much pain.
 You can’t enjoy it.
 You feel bloated, full, and cramped.
 You’d rather go home, take off those jeans and sit in your pajamas.

 If you have been suffering from digestive problems long enough, you might choose to accept this and live with it.
 I am here today to tell you don’t!
 It’s not normal.
 You should not live like that.
-There are things you can do to improve your digestion.

 1. Take 3 deep breaths before each meal

 Breathing deeply will switch your nervous system to digestion mode.
 It will signal the brain that everything is OK and that there’s no danger around you.
 You are now ready to rest and digest.

 When you’re watching TV or using your phone and eating at the same time, you might be eating quicker than you should.

 Eating mindfully and focusing on enjoying your meal, eating with family, and plating your food in an appealing way affects your digestion in a positive way.

 Try counting how many times you chew the bite before you swallow.
 Aim for 30 bites.
 I bet you’re not there yet!